- Prepping is not crazy

 Sudden disasters vs. gradual decline

-In some ways it’s easier to plan for those events.
-You’ve got your bug out bag, your retreat plan, guns and ammo, etc. You’re ready to take on the sudden hysteria.
+In some ways it’s easier to plan for those sudden events.
+You’ve got your bug out bag, your retreat plan, food stash, etc. You’re ready to take on the sudden hysteria.

 But what about a slower decline?
 Too many people overlook the extremely valuable role of prepping for these “boiling frog” scenarios.